 The hiring market has always been evolving, but lately, the changes have become more radical.
 We went from 2019 and early 2020 with unemployment rates (3.5%) not seen since four decades prior.
 Then, with the global COVID-19 pandemic, the pendulum swung, and unemployment rose to an unprecedented level (14.8%) that hadn’t been reached since six decades prior.

 What does this mean for recruiters?
-For one, it means a massive shift in the ratio of supply and demand.
-First, a dearth of talent on the market, then flooding of qualified candidates filling job boards and applications.
-In other words, first, there aren’t enough resumes to review, and then there were too many, without a good way to easily differentiate.
+For one, it means a massive shift in the supply and demand ratio.
+First, a dearth of talent on the market, then a flooding of qualified candidates filling job boards and applications.
+In other words, there weren’t enough resumes to review, and then there were too many without a good way to differentiate easily.

 How does a recruiter save time and effort and find the ideal candidate for important positions?
 Let’s explore a few ways to do this.

 First, let’s talk about the standard of candidate reviews often used as the first line of defense to create a shortlist of candidates.
 I’m talking, of course, about the resume.